flengyel/Zettel/README.md

 The following self-documenting Zettel template specifies the format of a Zettel.
 Replace the metavariables `<ID>`, and `<TITLE>`; the angle brackets do not appear in a completed Zettel.  `<ID>` is the unique, immutable ID of the Zettel and is identical to the filename without the `.md` extension.
-We leave the format of `<ID>` unspecified except for uniqueness, immutability, and operating system compatibility.
+Ww leave the format of `<ID>` unspecified except for uniqueness, immutability, and operating system compatibility, with the exception of the reserved `<ID>` values that follow.
 We use a keyword followed by a timestamp, but our ID formats have changed over time.

 ```markdown
 ---